jmermar/WebCraft/README.md

 ## Play remotely

-You can play the game in any browser in [this url](https://jmermar.github.io/NTImp.github.io/webcraft/index.html).
+Recently I've posted the game in https://jo65.itch.io/webcraft acoount so it can be played without downloading.

 ## Run locally

-This is built using webpack, so, in order to run the program locally you must first clone this repository, and once cloned, run the following commands in the project folder (assuming you have npm installed):
+This project have been built using webpack, so in order to run the game locally you must first clone this repository and once cloned, run the following commands in the project folder (assuming you have npm installed):

 ```{bash}
 npm i